koliseoapi/help/content/tickets/sales.md

 ---
 title: "Ticket Sales"
 date: 2018-01-09T20:21:09+01:00
-summary: "Once your event is ready, enable ticket sales to start collecting funds on your Stripe Account."
+summary: "How to enable ticket sales to start collecting funds on your Stripe Account."
 weight: 20
 aliases:
   - /tickets/pricing